onedata/onedata-documentation/docs/admin-guide/onezone/configuration/data-discovery.md

    optional — if not specified, default endpoint configured for the environment will be used. **Auto setup** means that the newly created harvester will have an initial generic index and ready-to-use data discovery GUI.
-Auto setup is recommended, unless you are an advanced user and you want to customize configuration on your own.
+Auto setup is recommended, unless you are an advanced user, and you want to customize configuration on your own.
    ![screen-3-create-harvester][]

 4. Navigate to the **Spaces** submenu to add a space to the harvester.